 Sometimes, though, kids need a push to get excited and motivated to take on service learning projects and give them their best efforts from day one.
 That’s where utilizing a special event to bring attention to the challenges that the class will be addressing can be invaluable.

-National Theater for Children specializes in presenting live and streamed productions with professional actors, graphic novels, and other materials to help draw attention to challenges faced by many communities across America and to generate excitement in the student body to address those challenges.
+The National Theatre for Children specializes in presenting live and streamed productions with professional actors, graphic novels, and other materials to help draw attention to challenges faced by many communities across America and to generate excitement in the student body to address those community challenges.

-By working alongside NTC and local school districts, corporate outreach and education programs can make their efforts more effective through the power of project based learning lesson plans.
+By working alongside The National Theatre for Children and local school districts, corporate outreach and education programs can make their efforts more effective through the power of project based learning lesson plans.

 So how does this approach work?
 And what are some project based learning benefits?